+Name: Grade:

-Name: (Please print) Grade:
+(Please print)

 School:

 Signature: Date:

-Parent or Legal Guardian Acknowledgment
+Parent or Legal Guardi n Acknowledgment

-If the student is under 18 years of age, a parent/guardian must also read and sign the agreement.
+If the student is under 18 year s of age, a parent/guardian must also read and sign the agreemer ıt.

-As the parent/guardian of the above-named student, I have read, understand, and agree that my child shall comply with the terms of the Acceptable Use Agreement.
-By signing this Agreement, I give permission for my child to use district technology and/or to access the school's computer network and the Internet.
-I understand that, despite the district's best efforts, it is impossible for the school to restrict access to all offensive and controversial materials.
-I agree to release from liability, indemnify, and hold harmless the school, district, and district personnel against all claims, damages, and costs that may result from my child's use of district technology or the failure of any technology protection measures used by the district.
-Further, I accept full responsibility for supervision of my child's use of his/her access account if and when such access is not in the school setting.
+comply with the terms of the my child to use district techn understand that, despite the offensive and controversial mschool, district, and district personnel against technology or the failure of a above-named student, I have read, understand, and agree that macceptable Use Agreement.
+By signing this Agreement, I give pern logy and/or to access the school's computer network and the Interistrict's best efforts, it is impossible for the school to restrict accepterials.
+I agree to release from liability, indemnify, and hold harmall claims, damages, and costs that may result from my child's use y technology protection measures used by the esponsibility for supervision of my child's use of his/her access acceptable. nission for ernet.
+I ss to all aless the

+Date:

+(Please print)

+Signature: